 Best Budget-Friendly Double Stroller: Joovy Caboose Stand-on Tandem (26 lbs.).
 This stroller really isn’t a double stroller with two seats, but a “stand-on tandem”—the younger child sits in front while the older child stands in back (there is also a jump seat for the older child to sit on).
 This is a better solution when you have an older toddler who doesn’t want to ride all the time in a stroller . . . but still gets tired and needs a place to sit on long outings.
 Bonus: this stroller also includes a universal infant car seat adapter:

 This stroller is a very good value—since most doubles are $200+.

 Here’s a look at the various configurations of the Joovy Caboose Stand-on Tandem:

 Best Double Stroller: Side by side.
 Our top choice for side by side stroller is the Chicco Echo Twin.
-Based on the popular Chicco Liteway stroller (which is replaced by the Chicco Mini Bravo in 2018), the Echo Twin is a two-handled umbrella style stroller with rear wheel suspension, full recline, padded five-point harness, and a cup holder.
+Based on the popular Chicco Liteway stroller (which was replaced by the Chicco Mini Bravo in 2018), the Echo Twin is a two-handled umbrella style stroller with rear wheel suspension, full recline, padded five-point harness, and a cup holder.
 Other features include adjustable leg rest and compact fold.